Teach Me

 “Connected to a growth mindset is grit or a perseverance of effort and passion to reach your goals,” Dr. Dimberg said.
 “Grit and a growth mindset are especially recognizable in people who play in competitive sports.
 Setbacks don’t stop them from becoming better.”

-If you have a growth mindset, you might:
+When you adopt a growth mindset, you might:

 • See challenges as opportunities to learn and grow, even if you fail at first.

-• Keep trying even when things are difficult because you know that’s how you improve.
+• Keep trying even when things are difficult because you know that abilities can be developed and that’s how you improve.

 • Understand that putting in effort is important for getting better at something.